labs14-brav/Andriod/README.md

 🚫 These are examples, make sure this matches your project's requirements

--   Minimum version of Android here
+-   Android APK Version 23
 -   Android Studio
 -   Gradle